4 years full-time

-The foundation year runs over 3 terms and includes modules which aim to provide the student with the relevant knowledge and skills to embark upon the first year of any of our physics courses.
+The foundation year includes modules which aim to provide the student with the relevant knowledge and skills to embark upon the first year of any of our physics courses.
 The taught modules broadly follow the mathematics and physics A-level syllabus, while the practical sessions provide useful experience of university laboratory work.

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

 We'll confirm more funding opportunities for students joining us in 2023/24 throughout the year.

 Any student who enters stage 1 of any of our physics degrees having achieved an A* at A level (or equivalent) in Mathematics or Physics and achieves an overall Year Mark of 70 per cent or higher in stage 1 in their first attempt is guaranteed a Masterclass Research Placement.